Decision Making Skills

 These activities foster awareness of risky behaviour, their consequences, and means of avoidance.
 They cover alcohol, tobacco and drug addictions, sexually transmitted infections, gang issues, and motor vehicle safety.
 They seek to impart strategies for peaceful conflict resolution as well as knowledge of help sources.

-These activities include career exploration, developing understanding of employer expectations, job seeking and job getting, as well as productive work practices and behaviors.
-They also cover reading writing and computing requirements at work.
+These activities include career exploration, developing understanding of employer expectations, job seeking, as well as productive work practices and behaviors.

 These activities cover studying, organizing, locating resources, solving problems, identifying individual learning styles, and exploring different types of intelligence and aptitude.
 The aim is to teach students how to become better learners.